jason-nixon/codesys-3-5-style-guide/README.md

 | GCL | GCL_ |
 | GVCL | GVCL_ |

+On parameters, parameters should be named after their data type.
+For example, a boolean property would be name xThisProperty.

-Note on GVL, GCL, and GVCLs.
-For readability, it is recommended to combine revelants variables and constants into a single Global Variable and Constant (GVCL) list instead of seperating these into a distinct Global Variable List (GVL) and a Global Constant List (GCL).
+On GVL, GCL, and GVCLs.
+For readability, it is recommended to combine revelants variables and constants into a single Global Variable and Constant (GVCL) list instead of seperating these into distinct Global Variable List (GVL) and a Global Constant List (GCL) files.

 ## Variables of Elementary Data Types